benbuzz790/bots/README.md

 ### src/terminal_browser.py
 Provides rudimentary terminal-based browsing capabilities.
 ### src/conversation_node.py
-A linked-list based implementation of a conversation.
+A linked implementation of a conversation, notionally an M-Tree but potentially a directed graph, if you tried hard enough.
 ### src/reddit_style_GUI.py
 For viewing and experimenting with .bot files.
 ## Testing